 Roma have had various managers throughout their history, with some relatively successful names still not getting too long in the job.

-Jose Mourinho is about to embark on his third season in charge of the club, with worries about whether he would be staying now a thing of the distant past.
+When this article was originally published, Jose Mourinho was about to embark on his third season in charge of the club, with worries about whether he would be staying now a thing of the distant past.

 It should be noted that only managers who completed three full seasons are included here, ruling out someone like Alfred Schaffer, the first man to lead Roma to the Serie A title, since he was in charge during four separate seasons but came in midway through the first and lost his job midway through the last, so only completed two full campaigns.